max-talanov/1/Neurotechnologies_and_TRIZ/triz.md

 ## Glossary

-1. **DPR** - Design Pattern Repository.
+1. **SR** - Standards Repository.
 In terms of ARIZ informfund or information fund.
 1. **IFR** - Ideal Final Result the fictional result of development that could be the magical problem solution or customer satisfaction.
 1. **TC** - Technical Contradiction The phase of the ARIZ where the engineer has to formalize the technical and of the problem.
 1. **PC** - Physical Contradiction.
 The phase of the IM where the engineer has to formalize the physical contradiction of the problem.